cirosantilli/git-tutorial/svn.md

     svn status

-Must use to make dirs, `-m` to commit with message:
+Must use to make directories, `-m` to commit with message:

     svn mkdir foo -m 'commit message'

-Must use to remove dirs, `-m` to commit with message:
+Must use to remove directories, `-m` to commit with message:

     svn rmdir foo -m 'commit message'